Splendide-Imaginarius/wavgrep/README.md

 WavGrep is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with WavGrep.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

+This project is not derived from any of the various files on GitHub Gist named "wavgrep.py".
+I didn't notice that those Gists existed until after I had created this project.
+Those Gists appear to be abandoned and only support Python 2, so I don't think confusion is likely.